Rowan Vine: Luton Town

+Birmingham City

 A £2.5 million deal took Vine to Football League Championship club Birmingham City on 11 January 2007; the fee was to rise to £3m if Birmingham gained promotion to the Premier League.
 Vine's only goal in his short stay at Birmingham came in a 1–0 win over Derby County in March 2007, but he played 17 times as the club were promoted as runners-up.

+Queens Park Rangers

 On 2 October 2007, he joined Queens Park Rangers on loan, initially for a month, but later extended into the new year.
-Vine signed a four-and-a-half-year contract with the club on 8 January 2008 for a fee of £1 million.
+On 8 January 2008, Vine joined the club on a four-and-a-half-year contract for a fee of £1million.

 Vine suffered a serious fracture of his left tibia and fibula on 3 April 2008 during a training session.
 He did not make another first-team appearance until April 2009, and thereafter was used mainly as a substitute.
 Manager Neil Warnock told him in July 2010 that he had no future with the club, and was not given a squad number for the new season.
 He joined Hull City on a month's loan on 1 October, and made his debut the following day at the KC Stadium in a goalless draw with Coventry City.

 On 25 November 2010 he started a loan period at Brentford until 4 January 2011, but never played.
 He joined Milton Keynes Dons on an initial one-month loan on 15 January, and scored his only goal for the club in a 4–1 win at Rochdale.

 A trial with Doncaster Rovers in July 2011 came to nothing, and at the start of the 2011–12 season, Vine spent time on loan at Exeter City.
 In March 2012, he had a trial with Southend United, but manager Paul Sturrock expressed concerns over his fitness.
 He then signed for Gillingham on loan until the end of the season.
 He scored his only goal for Gillingham in a 2–1 defeat to Dagenham & Redbridge.
+Queens Park Rangers released Vine at the end of the 2011–12 season.